 - The need to cut costs and become more efficient

 Usually, all three drivers coexist at any given organization.
-Yet we’re seeing an increase in organizations looking to become more efficient — particularly manufacturers that still rely on phone, fax and email for order placement and order inquiry.
-(Incidentally, replacing those processes with B2B eCommerce not only increases efficiency — it also improves customer experience.
+Yet in 2022, we’re seeing an increase in organizations looking to become more efficient—particularly manufacturers that still rely on phone, fax and email for order placement and order inquiry.
+(Incidentally, replacing those processes with B2B eCommerce not only increases efficiency—it also improves customer experience.
 But we digress!)

 While global economies have already begun to recover from the impact of COVID, life is still very different in the B2B world.
 Reduced workforce availability and unusual lead times for order fulfillment have put more pressure than ever on B2B organizations.
 Any savings of cost or time in the OTC (order-to-cash) cycle is a welcome benefit, and B2B eCommerce is the primary driver of increased efficiency here.